mauryaratan/stag-blocks/readme.txt

 Stag Blocks extends Gutenberg editor for WordPress, by adding a number of handy blocks for your website.

+= A better way to build with WordPress =
+With the introduction of [Gutenberg](https://wordpress.org/gutenberg/), it's never been easier to create content with WordPress.
+We created *Stag Blocks* to assist you in building your content with Gutenberg in WordPress.
+Stag Blocks offers many chunk of content blocks that helps you put together a page real quick.
+Here's a quick overview on what it offers:

 = Blocks =
 * [Accordion](https://stagblocks.com/block/accordion-block) — Display a togglable field that can be expanded and collapsed.
 * [Alert](https://stagblocks.com/block/alert-block) — Display a notice with customizable icon, title, and description.